 According to Kentucky law, the standard by which child custody decisions will be made is the child's best interests.
 It is therefore important that fathers document their involvement in the life of their child.
 This includes evidence such as birthday cards, medical bills paid, records pertaining to the father's involvement in the child's education or extra-curricular activities and vacation photographs.
 When it comes to child custody decisions, it is important to gather as much evidence as possible to satisfy the court that the father should have custody.

 Child custody does not have to go solely to either the mother or the father.
 Sometimes, joint custody arrangements can be made.
-Attorney Louis P. Winner has represented fathers seeking child custody and understands the laws that govern such situations.
+Attorney Winner Law Group, LLC has represented fathers seeking child custody and understands the laws that govern such situations.
 He has successfully helped divorced or unwed fathers exercise their right to custody.
 He is ready to inform clients about their child custody rights per Kentucky law.
 His webpage about fathers' rights in Kentucky may be a useful resource for fathers wondering if they have the right to custody of their child.